-- Bring a small sled for young children instead of a stroller, just like pushing a stroller on a sandy beach, the snow and ice may make it difficult.
+- Bring a small sled for young children instead of a stroller or wear them: Just like pushing a stroller on a sandy beach, the snow and ice may make it difficult.
 My son is young so I chose to carry him in his Ergo baby carrier, if you have an infant sled or small sled with a rope that would work as well.

 - Bring along a digital camera.
 The cold temps often drain smart phone batteries.
 I know my iPhone can have 90% and within minutes it goes down to 60% in the cold and then shuts off around 40%.
 This was also the case for a few visitors while we were at the Ice Castles, they knew they had at least 45% left but their phones shut off and they were unable to take additional pictures.
 If you are unable to bring along a camera, make sure your smartphone is fully charged and put it on airplane mode during your visit.

-*New this year Hot Cocoa and Cookies are available to purchase inside the Ice Castles.
-We thought the price was a bit high and opted to stop by Dunkin’ Donuts which was down the street to get hot chocolate for the kids.
+*New this year Hot Cocoa and Cookies are available to purchase inside the Ice Castles, we thought the price was a bit high.

 Can I visit during the day and return at night?